philcrump/pi-sdn/README.md

 ## Usage

-Download the compiled binary from the Releases tab.
+Run the following command, or download the compiled binary from the Releases tab and copy it to the home directory.

     wget 'https://github.com/philcrump/pi-sdn/releases/download/v1.0/pi-sdn' -O /home/pi/pi-sdn